ArjoNagelhout/urbanar_project_report/content/evaluation/index.md

 {{< fig src="images/locationtableplots.jpg" caption="People having participated in co-design sessions" name="whiteboard1" >}}
 {{< /figcontainer >}}

 The street lantern was the most popular asset to be placed in the scene, whereas the bench was the item most often added to the inventory.
-It’s highly possible the bench is often chosen first and therefore is thrown out of the inventory once other items were selected, which means it had to be added to the inventory once again.
-This again indicates why people wanted this functionality improved to increase the app's efficiency.
+It’s highly possible the bench is often chosen first because it is often immediately associated with the goal of 'designing a park' and therefore thrown out of the inventory once other items were added to the inventory.
+This means it had to be added to the inventory once again.
+This would explain why people wanted to be able to select which items go in and out of their inventory themselves, which was found out in the quantitative analysis.

 {{< figcontainer class="large" >}}